sharoncornelius/idpf-specification/idpf_specification.md

 <th>13:11</th>
 <th><p>Completion entry type (this is a coding of completion types).</p>
 <p>0:  Regular packet completion triggered by a periodic timer.<br />
-This is relevant only when the queue operates in the "in order , split queue" model).<br />
+This is relevant only when the queue operates in the "in order split queue" model).<br />
-From the SW point of view , this completion is similar to a “Regular Packet completion” (Completion entry type 2) and should be treated the same.</p>
+From the SW point of view, this completion is similar to a “Regular Packet completion” (Completion entry type 2) and should be treated the same.</p>
 <p>1:  Regular packet completion for a packet sent on the exception path